WRH1997/Urban_Canada/README.md

 </MobileView>
 ```

-The code above was created by adapting the code in [Bootstrap snippet. new customer listszhsin.github.io/react-accordion](https://github.com/szhsin/react-accordion) as shown below:
+The code above was created by adapting the code in [szhsin.github.io/react-accordion](https://github.com/szhsin/react-accordion) as shown below:

 ```
 import { Accordion, AccordionItem } from '@szhsin/react-accordion';